FarazHayder/Cpp-Maze_Game_1.0/README.md

 Contributions to this project are welcome!
 If you have any suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 ## Author
-This Maze Game C++ program was created by @FarazHayder.
+This Maze Game C++ program was created by Faraz Hayder.